andresmunozit/node-js-application-development-lfw211/14_PROCESS_&_OPERATING_SYSTEM/process-&-operating-system.md

 ```

-Note that `process.STDOUT` and `STDERR` are separate output devices, however by default both print
+Note that `STDOUT` and `STDERR` are separate output devices and *by default* both print
-to the terminal.
-Since `console.log` prints by default to `STDOUT` and `console.error` prints by
+to the terminal. `console.log` prints by default to `STDOUT` and `console.error` prints by
-default to `STDERR`, we can see both in the terminal.
+default to `STDERR`.

-The `console` methods automatically adds a newline (\n) to the input string, that's not the case
+The `console` methods automatically adds a newline (`\n`) to the input, that's not the case when we
-when we write directly to `process.stderr` or `process.stdout`.
-So we added a `\n` to the strings
+write directly to `process.stderr` or `process.stdout`.
+That's why we add `\n` when writing to
-that can be writen.
+`process.sterr`. in our previous example.

-Let's update the example for using `console.error` instead piping to `process.stdout`, and
+Let's update the example for using `console.error` instead of writing to the `process.stderr` stream
-demonstrate that indeed `console.error` automaticaly adds a newline at the end, so the result will
+and demonstrate that indeed `console.error` automaticaly adds a newline at the end, so the result
-be the same:
+will be the same:
 ```js
 // 14_PROCESS_&_OPERATING_SYSTEM/examples/process-os-6.js
 'use strict'